dlt-hub/dlt/QUICKSTART.md

 a.
 Load JSON document into a dictionary

-## 8. Pass the data to the pipeline and give it a table name.
+## 8. Pass the data to the DLT pipeline

 a.
 Extract the dictionary into a SQL table